lixinlu1997/Auto-Grading-System/README.md

 ## Getting Started

 To use this system, you have to put boxes inside the test paper for this system to recognize.
-The boxes have been included in the /box file and you can add them to your test paper file.
+The boxes have been included in the /Box file and you can add them to your test paper file.
+The sample template should look like:

 ### Prerequisites